ansys/pymeilisearch/doc/source/getting-started/installing-pymeilisearch.rst

             source <venv>/bin/activate

-Install the project in editable mode.
-This means that any changes you make to the package's source code immediately reflect in your project without requiring to reinstalling it.
+Install the project in editable mode:

 .. code-block::

     python -m pip install --editable .

+ You can now make changes to the package's source code.
+Your changes are immediately reflected in your project without requiring you to reinstall it.